Information for Modified Proposal Summary

 NSF review criteria (modified from the NSF Grant Proposal Guide)

-The two merit review criteria are listed below.
+The three merit review criteria are listed below.
 The criteria include considerations that help define them.
 These considerations are suggestions, and not all will apply to any given proposal.
-While proposers must address both merit review criteria, reviewers will be asked to address only those considerations that are relevant to the proposal being considered and for which they are qualified to make judgments.
+While proposers must address all merit review criteria, reviewers will be asked to address only those considerations that are relevant to the proposal being considered and for which they are qualified to make judgments.

 What is the intellectual merit of the proposed activity?